Veterinary Brainstem Auditory Evoked Response (BAER) Evaluation System

 With the BAERCOM Simulator, Baercom users can now

 - check to be sure a BAERCOM is operating normally before use with a live animal, or if you suspect a problem

 Legal Disclaimer: If you are an individual interested in purchasing the BAERCOM™, please check with your local veterinarian to see if there are any legal issues involved.
-In many locations, you can probably do almost anything you wish with your own animals, including testing them with the BAERCOM.
+In many locations, you can probably do anything you wish with your own animals, including BAERCOM testing.
 However, if you charge a fee for BAER testing of another person's animals, you are likely required by local law to be a licensed veterinarian -- a point on which we fully agree.
 We urge complete and full compliance with any local laws relating to BAER Hearing Testing in your area !!!

 BAERCOM User Due Diligence: When used correctly, the BAERCOM can easily show the EEG/BAER tracing for normal hearing on the selected Ear of an animal.
 Like most EEG/BAER instruments, the successful use of the BAERCOM requires both a substantial familiarity with the meaning and appearance of the EEG BAER signal, as well as a methodical "attention to detail" approach to instrumenting and testing an animal.
 Thus a certain amount of "due diligence" is required of the BAERCOM user in order to successfully use the BAERCOM.
 Failure to master either or both of these two key areas can result in poor data that is incorrectly interpreted, but this should not be taken as a fault of the BAERCOM system.